tferr/ASA/Notes.md

   * Improved macro recording: Fixed a bug that made the Macro Recorder to omit the plugin's name if the user pressed _Cf.
 Segmentation_.
 In addition, Alt key modifiers are now logged;
   * Improved prompts: dialog for tabular data is much more interactive
+  * Auto-restart when choosing to analyze demo image

 Release Builds